Oooh This I Need

-"Oooh This I Need" is the final single from American singer Elisa Fiorillo, released as the second single from her 1990 album I Am in early 1991.
-The song was written and produced by Prince, who had worked with Fiorillo on the album, where he wrote five tracks.
+"Oooh This I Need" is a song recorded by American singer Elisa Fiorillo, released in 1991 as the second single from her second studio album, I Am (1990).
+It was written and produced by Prince, who wrote four other tracks on the album, as well.

 Background

-Released as the follow-up single to Fiorillo's 1990 hit "On the Way Up", which had peaked at No. 27 on the U.S. Billboard Hot 100, "Oooh This I Need" failed to replicate the leading single's success.
-The song peaked at No. 90 on the U.S. Billboard Hot 100 around March 1991, where it stayed on the chart for a total of 4 weeks.
+Released as the follow-up single to Fiorillo's 1990 hit "On the Way Up," which had peaked at No. 27 on the U.S. Billboard Hot 100, "Oooh This I Need" failed to replicate the lead single's success.
+It peaked at No. 90 on the U.S. Billboard Hot 100 around March 1991, remaining on the chart for a total of 4 weeks.

-In The Network Forty magazine, the song had peaked at No. 33 on Network Forty's CD TuneUp chart, whilst also receiving a positive review.
+In radio-industry magazine Network Forty, it peaked at No. 33 on their "CD TuneUp" chart, while also receiving a positive review.

-In a March 8, 1991, issue of the Chicago Tribune, the song was mentioned in the Take 2 section which was based as a Friday guide to movies and music.
-The song was included under the first section "Ten must-play records for an evening on the dance floor.
-Nominated by Joe Smooth, deejay at the Warehouse."
+In the March 8, 1991, issue of The Chicago Tribune, the song was mentioned in its "Take 2" section, a Friday guide to movies and music.
+It was included in a section listing "Ten must-play records for an evening on the dance floor nominated by Joe Smooth, deejay at The Warehouse."

 Release

-The single was released in America only, on 12" vinyl, CD and cassette.
+The single was released in the U.S. only, on 12" vinyl, CD, and cassette.

-The promotional-only one-track CD issue of the single featured the a-side track only whilst the cassette version of the single featured the album version of the a-side, along with the album track "Purpose in Your Life" as the b-side.
+The promotional-only one-track CD featured the A-side track only, while the cassette featured the album version, along with the album track "Purpose in Your Life" as the B-side.

-The 12" vinyl release was promotional only and aimed at the dance chart.
-Two remixes of the song were created by New Jersey–based duo Blaze, with the a-side being "Oooh This I Need (Below The Ground Mix)" and the b-side being "Oooh This I Need (Laid Back Mix)".
-This release featured a red coloured vinyl.
+The 12" vinyl release was promotional only, and aimed at the dance market.
+Two remixes were created by New Jersey–based duo Blaze, the A-side "Oooh This I Need (Below the Ground Mix)" and the B-side "Oooh This I Need (Laid Back Mix)", and was pressed in red vinyl.

-Both the cassette and CD releases featured similar artwork, using the same picture of Fiorillo, whilst the cassette version used a black background and the CD version used a white background.
-The 12" vinyl release featured no artwork but a basic sticker on the top right corner labeling the artist and the single title.
+Both the cassette and CD releases featured similar artwork, using the same photo of Fiorillo, while the cassette cover used a black background, and the CD insert used a white background.
+The 12" vinyl release featured no artwork but a basic sticker in the top right corner labeling the artist and the single title.